Litecoin (LTC): A beginner's guide to the peer-to-peer cryptocurrency

 The Lightning Network is a scaling solution that essentially creates an extra layer on top of a cryptocurrency’s blockchain, in which transactions are fast and fees are minuscule.
 That extra layer consists of user-generated payment channels.
 It was originally designed to be implemented on the Bitcoin blockchain.

-The first-ever off-chain atomic swap between the Bitcoin and Litecoin Lightning Networks was successfully completed in 2017.
+The first-ever off-chain atomic swap between the Bitcoin and Litecoin Lightning Networks was completed in 2017.
 Charlie Lee suggested that Litecoin could onboard users onto the Lightning Network when the Bitcoin blockchain is congested and fees are high.

 Litecoin has launched a MimbleWimble testnet in October 2020, and its lead developer has been focusing on making it easier for “non-technical Litecoin users” to begin testing it.
-It’s worth noting that there is no consensus on which way is the best way to use the MimbleWimble protocol on Litecoin or Bitcoin.
+It’s worth noting that there is no consensus on which is the best way to use the MimbleWimble protocol on Litecoin or Bitcoin.

 Some developers believe that merging MimbleWimble with the Bitcoin protocol could lead to undesirable outcomes and would be too difficult.
 As a result, some have suggested it could be implemented as a sidechain to Litecoin or Bitcoin.